xdegrees/xdegrees/README.md

 docker run -it -p 3000:3000 --env-file ./.env.production --network my_network --name challenge-api challenge-api:latest
 ```

-Then, update the SEARCH_URL in your local .env.development file to connect to the microservice by name:
+Then, update the SEARCH_URL in your local .env.development file to connect to the other microservice by name.
+For
+example, since we used "challenge-api" above, the file should contain the following:
 SEARCH_URL=http://challenge-api:3000/v1/separations

 Finally, use Docker to start the server on the same network as above: